Bitcoin Signal Analysis

-- Time Consuming: Find the right kernel function is not easy
+- Time Consuming: Finding the right kernel function is not easy

-- Overfitting: More of a risk to over-fit the training data and it is harder to explain why specific predictions are made.
+- Overfitting: Higher risk of overfitting on training data and harder to explain predictions.

-After performing hyperparameters tuning using Bayesian optimization, here is the confusion matrix of the SVM classifier and its model accuracy.
+After performing hyperparameter tuning using Bayesian optimization, the confusion matrix of the SVM classifier and its model accuracy is shown below.

 SVM Score of different time period: 0.513 - 0.639

-Here is one of the outputs for the SVM Model.
+Here are some of the outputs for the SVM Model.

 - Sell: 19904